UK Awaits Voter-friendly Budget Before Election - UrduPoint

 - 'Weak outlook' -

-Britain is expected to face a general election this year, though the exact timing is unclear, as Sunak looks to claw back ground from Labour leader Keir Starmer.
+Britain is due to vote at a general election this year, with the beleaguered Sunak looking to claw back ground from Labour leader Keir Starmer.

+But with polling consistently putting the left-wing Labour well ahead of the right-wing Conservatives, Sunak faces a mountain to climb.

-The budget "could be the last fiscal set-piece before the next general election, and may end up defining the campaign", noted the Institute for Fiscal Studies think tank.
+The budget "could be the last fiscal set-piece before the next general election, and may end up defining the campaign", noted the respected Institute for Fiscal Studies think-tank.

 "Despite pressure to cut taxes, the outlook for the public finances remains weak," the IFS added.